Construction update

 We know construction can be disruptive so during this time we’re offering all impacted businesses:

-The above timeframes are subject to final approval and may change.
-We will keep you up-to-date with any changes.
+All timeframes are subject to final approval and may change.
+We'll keep you up-to-date with any changes.